Enforced disappearance: Bangladesh

-Since 2010, under the Awami League regime, at least 500 people – most of whom are opposition leaders and activists – have been declared disappeared in Bangladesh by the state security forces.
-According to the report of a domestic human rights organization, 82 people have disappeared from January to September 2014.
+At least 500 people – most of whom were opposition leaders and activists – have been declared to have been disappeared in Bangladesh by the state security forces under the Awami League regime of 2009 to 2024.
+According to the report of a domestic human rights organization, 82 people disappeared from January to September 2014.
 After the disappearances, at least 39 of the victims were found dead while others remained missing.
 On 25 June 2010, an opposition leader Chowdhury Alam was arrested by the state police and remained missing since then.
 His abduction was later denied by the law enforcing agencies.
 On 17 April 2012, another prominent leader, Ilyas Ali, of the main opposition parties Bangladesh Nationalist Party disappeared by unknown armed personnel.
 The incident received much media coverage.
 Before the controversial national election of 2014, at least 19 opposition men were picked up by security forces.
 The incidents of enforced disappearances were condemned by both domestic and international human rights organizations.
 Despite the demands for the government initiatives to probe such disappearances, investigations into such cases were absent.